 Two weeks are allowed to make-up an incomplete grade from the end of the grading period.
 After two weeks of time, the grade is recorded as an "F".
 Teachers are responsible for notifying students with an incomplete grade.
-In cases of serious illness or extenuating circumstances, an extension of time may be granted by the Principal.
+In cases of serious illness or extenuating circumstances, an extension of time may be granted by the Administration or designee.